Assessing the academic quality of a particular journal or article is important. It can:

 The JCR "impact factor" historically has been the main factor used to judge the relative importance of a journal in its field.
 However, because the index is based on only publications indexed in Web of Science the validity of this measurement is being disputed particularly in non-scientific fields and we are now seeing the other "impact" factors being published.

-Using works indexed in the Web of Science, the JCR Journal Impact Factor is the average number of times articles from a journal published in the past two years have been cited in the JCR year.
+The JCR Journal Impact Factor is the average number of times articles from a journal published in the past two years, indexed in the Web of Science, have been cited in the JCR year.
 For example:

 (from the Thomas Reuters site http://admin-apps.webofknowledge.com/JCR/help/h_impfact.htm)

 How do I find a journal's "impact" factor?

 Since one of the main criteria for calculating "impact" is the number of times articles from a journal are cited.